Alex-ray/Polymail-messages/README.md

 ### Resources
 - [Login Mockup](/Login.png) View mockup of Login screen
 - [Main Mockup](/Main.png) View mockup of Main screen
-- [Zeplin](https://zpl.io/Z1VIEEs) Export assets and view mockup details such as colors, spacing, and typography
+- [Zeplin](https://zpl.io/Z1VIEEs) Export assets and view mockup details such as colors, spacing, and typography.
+You may need to create an account to view the Zeplin mockups.
+If you haven't received an invitation from us to do so, please let us know.
 - [API Specs](/api.md) RESTful JSON API specs

 ## Bonus Points